 What I don’t like about Roomba 650 is that it doesn’t notify you when the dust bin is full; if the bin gets full, the Roomba 650 isn’t able to pick up any more dirt until there’s capacity in the bin once more.

 In other words, you must check the dustbin regularly to make sure Roomba 650 is doing its work.
 If your place isn’t that dirty the bin might not need checking so often, but if it requires some serious cleaning, you should be there to keep an eye on it.

 When Roomba 650 completes cleaning, it returns to its docking station to get a full recharge; once recharged, it’ll be ready to set off and start cleaning again, if there’s more cleaning to be done.

 As for the length of the cleaning process, Roomba 650 takes 45 mins to 1.5 hours to finish the work, but it mostly depends on the size and the current condition of the room.

 Roomba 880 has one of the best cleaning abilities.
 Considering that it has 5x more power than the other models and the battery has 2x life, Roomba 880 becomes attractive and fun to work with.

-We tested Roomba 880 on a dirty rug that quite dirty.
+We tested Roomba 880 on a rug that was quite dirty.
 Roomba 880 did a fantastic job cleaning it, and I must say we weren’t expecting such results.

-If we had to rate it on a scale of ten, I’d give 9/10 since it missed a spot or two solely because Roomba 880 doesn’t have the best sensing abilities and sometimes, it can’t figure where it should clean next.
+If we had to rate it on a scale of ten, I’d give it 9/10 since it missed a spot or two solely because Roomba 880 doesn’t have the best sensing abilities and sometimes can’t figure where it should clean next.